During the acute period of infection, the level of virus in a person's blood is very high as their body is not yet able to mount an immune response.

 If the viral load is undetectable that does not mean that the virus has gone or that the condition has been cured.

-Increasingly, studies are suggesting that if a person begins antiretroviral therapy within 3 months of being diagnosed with acute phase HIV, progression of the disease is slowed down.
+Increasingly, studies are suggesting that if a person begins antiretroviral therapy (ART) within 3 months of being diagnosed with acute phase HIV, progression of the disease is slowed down.
 It also helps to slow down other possible complications such as inflammation throughout the body.

 Experts generally agree that the following steps help reduce risk of HIV infection: